Astro2350/Procurment-ML-Pipeline/README.md

 # What does each level in a category describe?
 ------------------------------------------------

-## HierarchicalCategoryModel—that combines DistilBERT’s text embeddings with learned embeddings for structured categorical and hierarchical features to classify transactions into a detailed multi-level category tree
+## Hierarchical Category Model - combines DistilBERT’s text embeddings with learned embeddings for structured categorical and hierarchical features to classify transactions into a detailed multi-level category tree

 ------------------------------------------------
 Preprocessing Steps: